 -- Keep an eye on your vision!
 Learn about preventive steps and treatments for diabetic retinopathy from retinal specialist Dr. Charles Wykoff. >>

-[Blurred vision] could just be a temporary problem that develops rapidly and is caused by high blood sugar levels.
+According to WebMD, [Blurred vision] could just be a temporary problem that develops rapidly and is caused by high blood sugar levels.
 High blood sugar causes the lens of the eye to swell, which changes your ability to see.

 Changing the shape of the lens naturally throws off vision.
 This can be a chronic, 24/7 kind of problem, or it can occur only after a high-carb meal, when glucose is way up.
 The Harvard Medical School Family Health Guide says that after-meal blurriness can be prevented by avoiding high-carb meals.